warrengb/BlazorTSInterop/README.md

 Using Typescript will benefit Blazer interop code designs.
 Especially in the are of structural design patterns like facades, adapters and bridges.

 ![ScreenShot](readme/interop.png)
-&nbsp;&nbsp;&nbsp;&nbsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.
+&emsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.
 Data elements and procedures can be interchanged between the two languages.
 Blazor out of the box uses interop to communicate with the browser.
 The browser executes Wasm code one-way requiring JavaScript interop to communicate back to the browser function.
 Hence Blazor C# needs JavaScript interop.
 Existing Blazor .NET libraries for the browser, such as the C# WebSocket class, are JavaScript interop wrappers.